 TSJ Foundation’s steam I-ARTS Program is considered one of the unique non-traditional robotic art programs, which will be used at schools and hospitals to teach the children about the different subjects such as science, technology, engineering, arts, and math.
-We are halfway through finishing our prototype, which will be completed by the end of 2020.
+We are halfway through finishing our prototype, which will be completed mid 2021.
 The prototype will be launched for the first time at a Loudoun County school or hospital for trial.

 STEAM Education combines science, technology, engineering, arts, and mathematics to learn, explore, and solve problems in new ways.

 Many people remember my mother as a teacher, she taught in Northern Virginia for three decades and retired at Lake Braddock.
 With her background as an educator, the Theresa Sondra Jacobs Foundation is also focusing on Education.

 With the emphasis on education with children and adults with special needs, battling cancer, and those who are underprivileged and have financial disadvantages; we are working with our amazing volunteers and building the Interactive Astromechs Robotic Teaching System (I-ARTS).